Accountability Ratings

 In addition to state accountability ratings, Dripping Springs ISD shares Federal Report Cards for the state, the district, and each of the district's campuses.

-Those who have difficulty accessing this report or have questions about the information it contains should contact the campus principal or the DSISD Learning & Innovation Department.
+Those who have difficulty accessing a report or have questions about the information it contains should contact the campus principal or the DSISD Learning & Innovation Department.